NCEAS/metacat/docs/user/metacat/source/storage-subsystem.rst

  So given just the `sysmeta` directory, we could reconstruct an entire member node's data and metadata content.

- However, to simplify HashStore, we attempted to switch to PID-based hash identifiers.
- In this proposed system, metadata was stored with a pid-specific directory, with the metadata document permanent address formed by the hash of the `PID` + `formatId`.
+ However, to reduce complexity in HashStore, we attempted to switch to PID-based hash identifiers.
+In this proposed system, objects were stored using the hash of the given PID in the `/objects` directory.
+Metadata documents were stored using the hash of the given PID as well in a directory in `/metadata`, with each metadata document's permanent address formed by the hash of the `PID` + `formatId`.

- Since the `formatId` is now required to identify a metadata document, the previously proposed sysmeta (metadata) delimiter format became redundant, and only the body portion (metadata content) was required in the stored metadata file.
+ Since the `formatId` is required to identify a metadata document, the above proposed sysmeta (metadata) delimiter format became redundant.
+There was no need for the content identifier because a PID's respective object could be found directly by hashing the PID, and the namespace (formatId) was now directly part of the process to store a metadata document.

- In this proposed direction, there was no need for the content identifier to be stored.
+ Maintaining this format included parsing requirements to retrieve the metadata, which added complexity since only the body portion (metadata content) was necessary in a stored metadata document.
+Due to the way upload are received in Metacat, we had to reverse our file layout approach.

- Our reversal of this approach necessitated the reintroduction of a way to manage the relationships of a given PID in HashStore, leading to reference files (more info below).
-We also kept our new change to handle multiple metadata documents being stored for a single PID.
+ While we kept our new change to handle the storage of multiple metadata documents for a given pid, this reversal necessitated the reintroduction of a way to manage the relationships of a given PID in HashStore, leading to reference files (more info below).

 **Reference Files (a.k.a.
 Tags)**

-To manage the relationship between objects and metadata, reference files are created in a separate refs directory, with a subdirectory for objects ("/refs/cid") and a subdirectory for metadata (`/refs/pid`).
+To manage the relationship between objects and metadata, reference files are created in a separate refs directory, which includes a subdirectory for objects ("/refs/cid", for content identifiers) and a subdirectory for metadata (`/refs/pid`, for persistent identifiers).

+ HashStore Reference Files Implementation

- 1. **Cid Reference File (content identifier)**
+ 1. **Cid Reference File**

-    An object's cid reference file's permanent address is calculated by using its content identifier as the base and then applying the HashStore folder layout structure.

-    To ensure that an object is stored once and only once using its content identifier (cid), a cid reference file for each object is created upon its first storage call.
-This file contains a list of pids delimited by a new line ('\n').
-When a duplicate object is found or deleted, a cid reference file is updated.
-An object can not be deleted if its cid reference file is still present, and this file (and the object) can only deleted when no more references are found.
+    A cid reference file for each object is created during the first storage operation for the object.
+This file lists persistent identifiers (pids) associated with the object, each delimited by a newline (\n).
+The cid reference file is updated when a duplicate object is stored or an object is deleted.
+    An object cannot be deleted if its cid reference file is present, and this file (and the associated object) can only be deleted when there are no more references to the object.

- 2. **Pid Reference File (persistent identifier)**

-    A metadata's pid reference file's permanent address is calculated by using the SHA-256 hash of the given PID as the base, and then applying the HashStore folder layout structure.
+    The permanent address of an object’s cid reference file is calculated using its content identifier as the base, and follows the HashStore folder layout structure.

+ 2. **Pid Reference File**

+    A pid reference file is created during all object storage operations given the PID is unique.
+This reference file contains a single line representing the content identifier of the object.
+This file is never updated, as a PID can only reference one CID.
+When an object is deleted (using a given PID), the pid reference file is deleted, and the reference is removed from the cid reference file.

-    Every metadata document that is stored also generates a pid reference file.
-This pid reference file contains the content identifier that the PID describes, and lives in a directory in `/metadata` that is named using the SHA-256 hash of the given `PID` + `formatId`.
+    The permanent address of a metadata’s pid reference file is determined by using the SHA-256 hash of the PID, and follows the HashStore folder layout structure.

- **Note:** Previously, this relationship was represented in the system metadata document in a delimiter format with a header and body.
-Since transitioning back to content identifiers, this data was moved to reference files (so we no longer need to fully parse a sysmeta document to get what we need), making it easier for developers and others to understand and find the connections within the HashStore layout/file system.
+ **Note:** Previously, this relationship was represented in the system metadata document in a delimiter format that included a header and body.
+The header contained a content identifier and a namespace, while the body housed the metadata content.
+Since transitioning back to a content identifier-based approach, the header content was moved to reference files.
+This shift eliminates the need to fully parse a system metadata document to retrieve a metadata document.

+ By making the relationship more transparent in this way, any user (even those without comprehensive knowledge of HashStore), can easily navigate and find the connections for a given PID directly through the file layout of HashStore, without having to rely on the HashStore Public API.

+ To learn more about the project that spurred this change, please see: https://github.com/mbjones/dip-noodling

 Below, is the full proposed HashStore file layout diagram::